 HOW MUCH DOES IT COST? – FEES

-My fee is $200 per session.
-I accept payment by cash, cheque, or e-transfer.
+We accept payment by e-transfer.
 Payment is due at the time of the appointment.
 A receipt will be issued once payment is received.

 At this time, OHIP (Ontario) or MSP (BC) do not offer universal coverage of mental health care.
 We hope this will change soon.
-However, services by a registered clinical psychologist are frequently covered by benefits and private insurance providers, up to a yearly maximum.
-Please check with your insurance provider to determine if you have coverage and clarify the process of reimbursement, as I do not offer direct billing.
-I will provide you with a receipt at the end of each session that has the information required by most insurance providers.
+However, services by a registered clinical psychologist or Master’s Level Social Worker are frequently covered by benefits and private insurance providers, up to a yearly maximum.
+Please check with your insurance provider to determine if you have coverage and clarify the process of reimbursement, as we do not offer direct billing.
+We will provide you with a receipt at the end of each session that has the information required by most insurance providers.

 SEXUAL DIFFICULTY IS A PROBLEM WITH MY BODY.
 WHY NOT JUST USE MEDICATION?